 It will waste your time in terms of reaching fluency, although the comments I received that were praising it (as expected, almost entirely restricted to the “not-yet-succssful” learners) say how enjoyable it is to use.
 I recommend that these people buy a fun computer game if they want to mouse-click their way to enjoyment.

-Next up is Pimsleur.
-This will be the first one that I review (hopefully later this week) to explain some possible reasons for this result.
 After that come the websites – which I still say are useful, but are simply not complete enough to help people learn what they need to reach fluency in my experience.

 What is also interesting is when you compare these two side-by-side as I have placed them.
 From this, you can make two observations:

 - As I mentioned at the beginning, I had approximately the same number of successful & not-yet-successful learners in this poll.
 And yet the numbers of votes per course are much higher (double!) for not-yet-successful learners (see the indication below the bars).
-This is because they selected more options (this was a check-box question) – this indicates to me that unsuccessful learners don’t stick with one program consistently enough and may own several (since I said in the question that they have used them, rather than simply being familiar with them).
+This is because they selected more options (this was a check-box question) – this indicates to me that unsuccessful learners don't stick with one programme consistently enough and may own several (since I said in the question that they have used them, rather than simply being familiar with them).
 More courses does not equal more success.
 Use what you have and use it well, rather than spending more money (or downloading more courses) and feeling that is getting you closer to your target.

 - Not one single successful learner found TV/radio/podcasts/reading to be unhelpful.
 That big gap in the chart is a pretty clear reinforcement of how useful exposure to non-course native-material can be.
 Not-yet-successful learners have tried this, but clearly they are doing too many things at once to get any real benefit from any one in particular, including native-material exposure.